The Floured Table

 NOTES

-• Follow the slab baking method in the chocolate wafer cookie recipe to skip cutting individual cookies.
+• Follow the slab baking method in the chocolate wafer cookie recipe to skip cutting out individual cookies.

 • Press the crumbs into the pan firmly enough for the crust to hold its shape without crumbling.
 It's a medium pressure.
 Don't do it so firmly that it gets really dense.
 It will be hard to slice!